THE WHITE COLLAR DEFENSE AND COMPLIANCE GROUP

 Experienced Criminal Defense Lawyers Defending Charges of White Collar Crimes

 Scrutiny of corporate conduct continues to grow exponentially as government regulators are more likely than not to exercise their investigative powers in search of “wrongdoers.”
-The news is flush with examples of businesses whose directors, officers, employees, and contractors have committed acts contrary to the law and public perception.
+The news is rife with examples of businesses whose directors, officers, employees, and contractors have committed acts that are contrary to the law and public perception.
 It is critical that companies “get in front” of these problems to avoid greater scrutiny from regulators and the public if they find those problems before you do.
-The ability to successfully negotiate a favorable resolution with government regulators is two-fold: ensuring thorough compliance programs before finding the issue and retaining independent counsel to conduct a parallel internal investigation.
+The ability to successfully negotiate a favorable resolution with government regulators is twofold: ensuring thorough compliance programs are in place before identifying the issue and retaining independent counsel to conduct a parallel internal investigation.

 Fraud

 Fraud involves using false or misleading statements to obtain something of value, usually cash, from a victim.
 People from all walks of life and organizations, from investment firms to charities, fall victim to fraud.
 Fraud may be perpetrated by individuals or organizations in the United States or worldwide.
-Fraud may occur in the context of what otherwise appears to be expected and everyday business transactions, from mergers and acquisitions to contracts for selling real property and commercial goods.
+Fraud may occur in the context of what otherwise appears to be routine and everyday business transactions, ranging from mergers and acquisitions to contracts for the sale of real property and commercial goods.

 In business transactions, changing circumstances often render potentially profitable business ventures valueless.
-The difference between fraud and wrong business decisions is often hard to detect.
+The distinction between fraud and poor business decisions can be challenging to discern.
 These situations require skilled and knowledgeable professionals who understand fraud and can assess whether it has occurred.

 Fraud has both civil and criminal consequences and is a commonly charged white-collar criminal offense.
-There are dozens of fraud offenses in the Federal Criminal Code: False Claims Act, Medicare and Healthcare Fraud, and Securities Fraud.
+There are dozens of fraud offenses in the Federal Criminal Code, including the False Claims Act, Medicare and Healthcare Fraud, and Securities Fraud.
 Banking Fraud, Mortgage Fraud, Mail and Wire Fraud, and Foreign Corrupt Practices Act, to name a few.
-We have the skills to represent individuals and organizations under investigation for and charged under these laws.
+We have the skills to represent individuals and organizations under investigation for and charged with violations of these laws.
 Frequently, activities that may appear fraudulent at the outset may be perfectly legal.
-Understanding the distinction between fraud and legitimate business practices can be a challenging but essential part of an investigation.
+Understanding the distinction between fraud and legitimate business practices is a crucial yet challenging aspect of an investigation.
 Distinguishing between fraud and fair business practices may mean the difference between a successful business and the loss of reputation, revenue, and even imprisonment.

 Whether wrongfully accused of fraud or the victim of fraud, we can help.
-Please get in touch with us below to set up an appointment.
+Please get in touch with us below to schedule an appointment.

 Tax Crimes

 Tax crime cases usually begin when a referral is made to the Criminal Investigation Division within the Internal Revenue Service, an IRS agent within a Civil unit.
-Civil agents refer cases they deem as potentially fraudulent cases to Special Agents.
-Interestingly, the IRS has no uniform standard to guide on when to refer a case or what should be considered potentially fraudulent activity.
+Civil agents refer cases they deem as potentially fraudulent to Special Agents.
+Interestingly, the IRS has no uniform standard to guide when to refer a case or what constitutes potentially fraudulent activity.

 IRS audits in this situation are commonly known as “eggshell audits” because the accountant-client privilege does not apply to criminal investigations.
 They can be questioned regarding conversations they had with you or a member of your organization, and any work they have performed for you may have to be turned over to investigators.
 An accountant can be subpoenaed to testify before a grand jury or at trial.